 You’re considered a first-year student for application purposes if you’re applying to WSU for the academic year immediately after graduating from high school or you have not attended any college courses since graduation.

-Submit your application by the priority deadline of March 31 to be eligible for automatic awarding of University waivers.
+Submit your application by the priority date of March 31 to be eligible for automatic awarding of university waivers.